-During this week, one chickenpox case was reported, aged <15 years old.
+During this week, 14 chickenpox cases were reported, 12 aged<15 years old.
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).